google/haskell-indexer/README.md

 ```

 If you get empty index, look at `/tmp/logs/*.stderr` files about possible
 indexing errors.
-Also make sure that your `/tmp/logs/*.entries` files are not
+Also, make sure that your `/tmp/logs/*.entries` files are not
 empty.
 If they are, it indicates that `ghc_kythe_wrapper` failed to index.

 ## Indexing using Docker